Best lawn mowers in 2025 – expert tried and tested models that guarantee perfectly manicured grass

 Greenworks' G24X2LM36 Cordless Lawn Mower is the brand's mid-range model, offering a powerful 48v battery (which uses two 24v batteries so you can stay on Greenworks battery system), a 36cm cutting diameter and a clean cut to grass.

-Designed for small to medium-sized gardens, we were impressed by the tidy and even result it left after a single cut and liked how easy it was to have a battery-powered mower and did not miss trailing a cable around behind us.
+Designed for small to medium-sized gardens, our reviewer was impressed by the tidy and even result it left after a single cut and liked how easy it was to have a battery-powered mower and did not miss trailing a cable around behind us.

 This lawn mower also needed little assembly to get it up and running, with the machine's body arriving complete, with only the handle to lock into place.
 These handlebars can be folded down to store easily, however, the overall size of the mower means it requires a good amount of space to store it which is worth considering if storage space is an issue for you.